kshetline/tubular_time/README.md

 The answer is that `DateTime` uses both extended UTC and UT1 outside the well-defined UTC range.
 This works as follows:

 * For all dates prior to 1957, estimated UT1 is in effect.
 This is most accurate back to 1600, for which there is sufficient astronomical data for reasonable approximate conversions from UT1 to TAI and dynamical time.
 Further back in time less accurate approximations are in effect.
-* From 1957-1958, using a sliding weighted average, UT1 transitions to *proleptic* UTC.
+* From 1957 to 1958, using a sliding weighted average, UT1 transitions to *proleptic* UTC.
-* From 1958-1972 *proleptic* UTC, [as proposed by Tony Finch](https://fanf.livejournal.com/69586.html), is used, with the first non-official leap second occurring at 1959-06-30 23:59:60.
+* From 1958 to 1972 *proleptic* UTC, [as proposed by Tony Finch](https://fanf.livejournal.com/69586.html), is used, with the first non-official leap second occurring at 1959-06-30 23:59:60.
 * From 1972 up until the latest updates provided by the [International Bureau of Weights and Measures](https://en.wikipedia.org/wiki/International_Bureau_of_Weights_and_Measures), well-defined UTC prevails, with the first official leap second occurring at 1972-06-30 23:59:60.
 * For a year to 18 months after the current time, or after the last defined leap second, *whichever is later*, a presumed leap-second-free span of UTC is projected to occur.
 * A sliding weighted average transition from UTC to estimated UT1 follows for the next 365 days.